macaroonforu/rock-paper-scissors/README.md

 rock-paper-scissors in JavaScript

-Click this link to play: https://macaroonforu.github.io/rock-paper-scissors/
+Click this [link]( https://macaroonforu.github.io/rock-paper-scissors/) to play

 To do: